 Embolization is a nonsurgical procedure for obstructing small blood vessels and blocking the flow of blood.
 It is used to treat certain types of vascular malformations, which are abnormal clusters of blood vessels that occur during fetal development.

-A doctor called an interventional radiologist places a tiny plastic tube called a catheter through the femoral artery or vein, which is located in the upper leg.
-The doctor then positions the tip of the catheter into an abnormal artery or vein and injects small foam-like particles or titanium coils.
+A doctor called an interventional radiologist places a tiny plastic tube called a catheter through a large blood vessel, usually in the leg.
+The doctor then positions the tip of the catheter into an abnormal artery or vein and injects small foam-like particles, coils or other substances.
 This closes the blood vessel and prevents the flow of blood into the malformation.

 You will be able to stay with your child until just before the procedure is performed and will be escorted to the surgical waiting area for the duration of the procedure.